 Multicultural Education Week is designed to promote interaction among individuals from diverse backgrounds so that they may learn from each other.
-Multicultural Education Week is held each year in February.
-To request inclusion of an event, service or group, email firstname.lastname@example.org.
+Multicultural Education Week is held each year in February and October.
+To request more information, email firstname.lastname@example.org.

 Multicultural Leadership Retreat